bezda/xync/README.md

 ```

 ### Monitoring keys for changes
-Zync supports monitoring keys in the clustered data store for changes.
+Xync supports monitoring keys in the clustered data store for changes.
-Zync provides several events for key changes:
+Xync provides several events for key changes:

 * `create` - when a key is created
 * `change` - when a key is created or updated